bvkeersop/DocumentBuilder/README.md

 ### HTML

-The HTML document builder allows you to create HTML documents, it is not yet different from the `GenericDocumentBuilder`, but might include HTML specific functionality in the future.
+The `HTMLDocumentBuilder` allows you to create Markdown documents, it is not yet different from the `GenericDocumentBuilder`, but might include HTML-specific functionality in the future.

 ```C#